SamG101-Developer/SPP-Primer-2/Writerside/topics/2-4-Comments.md

 ## Types of Comments

-There are 2 types of comments in S++: single-line comments and multi-line comments.
-Single-line comments are denoted by a `#` character, while multi-line comments are wrapped by `##` characters.
+Single-line, multi-line, and inline comments are supported in S++.
+The `#` character is used for single-line comments, which terminate with a newline.
+Multi-line comments are wrapped in `##` characters, and can span multiple lines.
+Inline comments are syntactically identical to multi-line comments.

 ## Syntax